effigies/overshare/README.md

     ASNFZ4mrze8CE0ZXipvO3wQVJjeMna6/CBkqO0xdbn//

-`signTextSecure.py` takes as an argument either form of the fingerprint or the path to an image containing the QR code.
+`signSignal.py` takes as an argument either form of the fingerprint or the path to an image containing the QR code.
 The program will produce a block that includes QR, hex and base-64 versions of the fingerprint.
 This block may be emailed or posted online.
 The block may be copied into the terminal following

     gpg --verify

-after which the user may scan the QR code to verify your identity in TextSecure.
+after which the user may scan the QR code to verify your identity in Signal.

 Note that, to display the QR code properly in a web browser, the `<pre>` or `<textarea>` tag will need to have the `line-height` property set to `1em`.